polar-app/polar-app/content/blog/2021-02-08-Review-The-15-Best-Anki-Add-Ons-To-Boost-Your-College-Performance-In-2021.md

 ### 2.  <a href="https://ankiweb.net/shared/info/2494384865" target="_blank">Button Colors</a>

-If you need some rigorous learning done through Anki, then you might as well use some colors.
+If you need to get some rigorous learning done with Anki, you might as well use some colors.

 This add-on only imitates the impact of colors on humans: red is known to pose a bit of danger, and you are good to go when things are green.
 This add-on makes the "Good" button green and the "Again" button red.